Achievable logoAchievable logo

 • outliers (points far from the main pattern, possibly due to measurement error or unusual conditions)

-Answer: The scatterplot shows a clear upward trend, which indicates a strong positive linear relationship between the number of bus routes and ridership.
-As the number of available bus routes increases, total ridership increases as well.
-In context, this makes sense: more routes typically make public transportation accessible to more people, which can increase usage.
+The scatterplot below shows daily bus routes versus ridership across several days.
+The clear upward trend indicates a strong positive linear relationship: as the number of available routes increases, total ridership increases as well.
+More routes make public transportation accessible to more people, which tends to increase usage.

 Answer the following questions: